-This MA Migration and Diaspora Studies and Intensive Language
+This MA Migration and Diaspora Studies is designed for students who:

 Start of programme: September

 - We will consider all applications with 2:ii (or international equivalent) or higher.
 In addition to degree classification we take into account other elements of the application including supporting statement and references.

 - 2 years full time, 4 years part time

 Fees for 2020/21 entrants.
 This is a Band 1 fee.
 The fees are per academic year.
 Please note that fees go up each year.
 Further details can be found in the Fees and Funding tab on this page or in the Registry Postgraduate Tuition Fees page

 May be combined with:

 The following Intensive Language pathways are available with the MA Migration and Diaspora Studies

 Students must take 315 credits in total, comprised of 255 taught credits (45 of which are taught abroad as part of a Summer School) and a 60-credit dissertation as outlined below.

 In their first year, students on the two-year Intensive Language programmes take 60 credits of intensive language instruction and 60 credits in the discipline.
 During the summer, they participate in a Summer School abroad.
 In the second year, they take another 30 language credits as well as 60 credits in the discipline; they also complete their dissertation in the discipline.